gustaveroussy/sopa/docs/tutorials/snakemake.md

     !!! warning "Specify the slurm partition names" You may need to update the `slurm_partition` parameters inside the `workflow/profile/slurm/config.yaml` file according to the partition names of your cluster (else, it will always use the same partition).
 You can also change `mem_mb`, depending on the RAM capabilities of your cluster.

+=== "LSF cluster"

+    !!! warning
+        The LSF profile is experimental.
+Don't hesitate to open an issue or a PR.

+    To fully benefit from LSF, you'll need a [Snakemake cluster profile](https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles); Sopa offers a default LSF profile for you, but **it is still experimental**.
+Make sure you have `snakemake>=8.0.0`, and also install the [LSF plugin](https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/slurm.html) with `pip install snakemake-executor-plugin-lsf`.

+    Then, you can use the LSF profile as shown below.
+Make sure to replace `data_path` with the path to your raw data directory, and `configfile` with the relative path to your config (as detailed above).

+    ```sh
+    snakemake \
+        --config data_path=/path/to/directory \
+        --configfile=config/merscope/base.yaml \
+        --workflow-profile profile/lsf  # or any profile you want
+    ```

 === "Other high-performance-cluster"

-    If you have high-performance-cluster that is not a Slurm HPC, then we recommend reading more about the [Snakemake profiles](https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles), and, especially, the different [executor plugins](https://snakemake.github.io/snakemake-plugin-catalog/index.html).
+    If you have high-performance-cluster that is not a Slurm/LSF HPC, then we recommend reading more about the [Snakemake profiles](https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles), and, especially, the different [executor plugins](https://snakemake.github.io/snakemake-plugin-catalog/index.html).

     Once you installed an executor plugin, you can use it with the command below.
 Make sure to replace `data_path` with the path to your raw data directory, and `configfile` with the relative path to your config (as detailed above).